elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/design_and_usability.md

 as a large, clickable link that users can click on to access the game.
 We don't have a game to send users to yet, so we're just adding `a [ href "#" ]` for now.
 Inside the `li` element for each game, we're splitting the game's data into two sections.
-The first section will render the thumnail image for the game, which we'll style with the `.game-image` class.
+The first section will render the thumbnail image for the game, which we'll style with the `.game-image` class.
 The second section will display the game's `title` and `description`, which we'll style with the `.game-info` class.